risenW/datasist/contributing.md

 Follow the steps below:

-1. cd to the datasit source directory
+1. cd to the datasist source directory

 ```cd datasist```